Configure per-user storage quotas#

 Now we can set quotas for each user and configure the path to monitor for storage quota enforcement.

-This can be done by updating basehub.jupyter-home-nfs.quotaEnforcer
+This can be done by updating basehub.jupyterhub-home-nfs.quotaEnforcer

 in the hub’s values file.
 For example, to set a quota of 10GB for all users on the staging